jeroenmaes/jeroenmaes.github.io/content/posts/2024/06/log-client-certificates-apim/index.md

 </policies>
 ```

-The result in Application Insights for an API request when a Client Certificate is provided:
+The result in Application Insights, for an API request when a Client Certificate is provided, looks something like this:

 ![Application Insight - API Management trace policy for logging ClientCertificate details](apim_logger_cert.png)